 Precision provides transportation for all Derrickhands and Floorhands to and from the worksite.
 The driller is responsible for picking up the crew and driving them to site.
 Other means of transportation may include traveling by bus or plane.
 The use of personal vehicles is allowed.

 The best Toughneck is flexible and willing and able to work in both camp and non-camp situations.

 Non-camp situations generally require you to stay in a hotel or motel and receive a subsistence allowance to cover the cost of your food and accommodation.

-There may be times you may be asked to relocate and live in hard-to-recruit areas.
+There may be times you may be asked to relocate and live in hard-to-recruit areas, some of these areas offer a relocation bonus.
 Many of our rigs do not work out of town and the crew travels home every night.
 Living allowance is generally not paid to workers who are required to live local to where the rig works.

 When you are working in a camp situation, your food and lodging are provided.
 All rig employees stay in the same camp close to the rig and ride back and forth to the rig in the crew truck.
 No living allowance is paid.

 Precision does not pay for your relocation costs if you move from elsewhere in Canada.
 Be sure to research the cost of living in the Western provinces before you move and ensure you have enough money to survive.
 You will need enough money to support yourself for at least three weeks after you have been hired and receive your first pay cheque.

 All applicants are required to pass a pre-employment medical, physical and drug screen as part of the pre-employment process.
 In addition, all applicants are required to pass a 2-day Pre-Employment Orientation that involves classroom instruction.

 When you attend the pre-employment medical, physical and drug screen, please ensure you are clean shaven, well-rested and dressed in appropriate clothing (gym attire).

 What do I need for gear and how much will it cost?